 There are several aspects to cutting the grass, and what time you mow your lawn is one of them.
 To improve the odds of getting a healthy and beautiful meadow, I thought to investigate it further.

 Here is what I found out in my research.

 What is the best time to mow lawn in a day?

 The best time to mow a lawn is early morning between 8 a.m. to 10 a.m.
 At this time, the day temperature starts rising, and the grass moisture dries off.
 The sunlight makes the grass active, and the roots hold the ground more strongly.

-The soil also gets dry that prevents the likelihood of mower ripping whole grass from the ground.
+The soil also gets dry that preventing the likelihood of the mower ripping whole grass from the ground.
 Mowing at this time in the day gives the plant more chance to heal and recover from the cut.

 Tall standing grass is suitable for regular trimming.
 You shouldn’t mow lawn between 10 a.m. and 2 p.m.
 During this time, the temperature starts rising and causes stress to the grass.

 The second-best time mowing a lawn is between 4 p.m. and 6 p.m.
 During this time, the temperature starts to cool down, and it gives grass some time to recover from the mowing before the sun sets in.

 Don’t mow your lawn after 6 p.m. as late mowing results in less time for the plant to heal before it becomes dark.
 It makes the grass susceptible to molds and fungus spores that could damage the grass.

 Here is the mowing summary for lawn care: